-Name Attributes - R elations ship wi th Cere s
+Name Attributes Relationship with Ceres

-Name Attributes b С d e f g h i j k
+Name Attributes a b С d e f g h i j k

 Hitoshi Tada Came from another company

+Shoko Sato Came from another company

 Yoshindo Takahashi Came from another company •

 Masataka Uesugi Lawyer

 - a.
 An executive director of a listed company or its subsidiary - b.
 An executive or non-executive director of the parent company of a publicly traded company - c.
 An executive director of a sister company of a publicly listed company - d.
 A person whose major business partner is a publicly traded company or an executive director thereof - e.
 A major business partner of a publicly traded company or its executive director - f.
 A consultant, accountant, or legal professional who receives a significant amount of money or other property from a publicly traded company in addition to executive compensation - g.
 A major shareholder of a listed company (if the major shareholder is a corporation, its executive director) - h.
 An executive director (only the person himself/herself) of a business partner (which does not fall under d, e, or f) of a listed company - I. An executive director (only the person himself/herself) of a place with which the Outside Directors have a reciprocal appointment relationship - j.
 An executive director (only the person himself/herself) of a place where the listed company makes donations - k.
 Other